How to get a wheelchair

 - around 2 to 3 years for children

-This can depend on where you live.
+This can depend on your local council.

 If your clinical needs change before the end of the budget, you may feel your wheelchair is no longer suitable.